 Creating a Blogger Relationship

 There are two different ways to generate relationships with bloggers.
 Clients can create a widespread campaign, or a focused more personal relationship.
 Both strategies have merit, and your brand may choose different strategies at different times.

 A widespread campaign is designed to create noise and notice.
-This involves reaching out too many different blogs over a short period of time.
+This involves reaching out to too many different blogs over a short period of time.
 Heavy on link-building, this approach is great if you have events, scholarships, or a new product launch.
 It also is the most likely approach to result in a large number of denials since there isn’t a close relationship with the companies and bloggers with whom you are attempting to partner.

 A focused and personal approach involves developing a relationship with a blogger.
 Some call this an ambassador program, where the blogger helps introduce your brand to the world.
 You will likely end up with multiple mentions over time using this approach, and these mentions will typically feel more authentic to the customer.
-Think of positioning yourself as the go-to snack for a popular hiker, the favoured cleaning product of a mom blogger, or the go-to stock market app for a financial writer.
+Think of positioning yourself as the go-to snack for a popular hiker, the favored cleaning product of a mom blogger, or the go-to stock market app for a financial writer.

 Not all Mentions Are Equal

 It’s easy to get excited whenever you get mentioned.
 In general, links are good.
 If you are targeting high-quality blogs, then even a small mention can help improve SEO and awareness.
 What is even better, however, is when these mentions feature a recommendation, review, or practical example of your brand being used.

 For example, 87% of consumers say they read a blog or check social media before purchasing electronics.
 In order for these influencers to provide this information about your product, they’ll need a little information from you.
-When pursuing outreach opportunities, you’ll want to provide these writers with the tools they need to create this content.
+When pursuing outreach opportunities, you’ll want to give these writers the tools they need to create this content.

 - Provide a description of the product or service you offering when sending your outreach.